massung/html/README.md

 ## Quickstart

-Only three (3) functions are exported:
+Only a few functions are exported:

     (html stream &optional form)